 Green tea, the least processed kind of the bunch, contains higher amounts of ECGC, a potent type of antioxidant.
 This bioactive chemical also referred to as ‘tea catechin’ is classified as a flavonoid.
 These flavonoids present in fresh tea leaves are powerful polyphenols responsible for fighting against free radicals in our bodies.
 Black tea and oolong tea, also contain EGCGs, although in lesser amounts.
 However, they gain antioxidants through the oxidation process their leaves go through.
 Namely, they are full of theaflavins and other catechins.
 All of these compounds have many beneficial effects when it comes to preventing diseases and keeping our immune systems strong.

 Here are a few of the main ones:

 1. Preventing Cancer

 Black tea contains catechins and theaflavins which are also types of polyphenols that have been shown to play a part in preventing cancers.
 These compounds are said to reduce the presence of 17β-estradiol, thus reducing hormone-related cancer risk in women.
-Consuming black tea on the regular can prevent the incidence of prostate, ovarian, and rectal cancer as well.
+Consuming black tea regularly can prevent the incidence of prostate, ovarian, and rectal cancer as well.

 Not to be outdone, oolong tea also has immense anti-cancer benefits due to the theasinensins present in its leaves.
-These flavonoids type of antioxidant have a greater anti-inflammatory effect compared to those found in black and green tea.
+These flavonoid types of antioxidants have a greater anti-inflammatory effect compared to those found in black and green tea.
 Consequently, drinking oolong tea can protect you against cancers caused by inflammation, such as liver, bladder, and gastric cancer.

 2. Fighting Against Cardiovascular disease